SeldonIO/seldon-core/docs-gb/installation/learning-environment/README.md

      --namespace seldon-mesh --set controller.clusterwide=true \
      --install
     ```
-    This configuration installs Seldon Core 2 operator across an entire Kubernetes cluster.
+    This configuration installs the Seldon Core 2 operator across an entire Kubernetes cluster.
 To perform cluster-wide operations, create `ClusterRoles` and ensure your user has the necessary permissions during deployment.
 With cluster-wide operations, you can create `SeldonRuntimes` in any namespace.

     You can configure the installation to deploy the Seldon Core 2 operator in a specific namespace so that it control resources in the provided namespace.
 To do this, set `controller.clusterwide` to `false`.

-5. Install Seldon Core 2 runtimes in the namespace `seldon-mesh`.
+5. Install Seldon Core 2 runtimes in the `seldon-mesh` namespace.

     ```bash
     helm upgrade seldon-core-v2-runtime seldon-charts/seldon-core-v2-runtime \